sagar-jadhav/spring-boot-microservices/README.md

 ## Contributing

 Pull requests are welcome.
-I will appreciate any help on either enhancing existing example/program or addition of new example/program.
+I will appreciate any help on improving/enhancing the project.

 ## Authors